ganga-mohini-bhavani/Based-Classification-Of-Poultry-Diseases-for-Enhanced-Health-Management/Project Files/readme.md

 1. Clone or download the repository.
 2. Make sure Python and required libraries are installed (`TensorFlow`, `Flask`, etc.).
 3. Place your test images in a folder (or use upload in the UI).
-4. Run the Flask app using:

-python app.py

 🧠 Model Details

-Architecture: MobileNetV2 (Transfer Learning)
+* Architecture: MobileNetV2 (Transfer Learning)

-Input Shape: 224 x 224 x 3
+* Input Shape: 224 x 224 x 3

-Output Classes: Coccidiosis, New Castle Disease, Salmonella, Healthy
+* Output Classes: Coccidiosis, New Castle Disease, Salmonella, Healthy

-Accuracy: ~90%+ on validation data
+* Accuracy: ~90%+ on validation data

 📝 Notes

-This folder is focused on deployment.
+* This folder is focused on deployment.
 For training code and dataset, refer to the full project repository (if applicable).

-Make sure to run app.py from the directory where poultry_disease_model.h5 is located.
+* Make sure to run app.py from the directory where poultry_disease_model.h5 is located.